M.A. Marriage and Family Therapy

 - M.A. in Marriage & Family Therapy, Dual Specialization: African-American Family Studies and Trauma Studies

-Pacific Oaks’ MFT programs prepare graduates to sit for the California MFT licensing exam to earn a Marriage and Family Therapist license awarded by the California Board of Behavioral Science.
+The MFT programs at Pacific Oaks College prepare graduates to sit for the California MFT licensing exam to earn a Marriage and Family Therapist license awarded by the California Board of Behavioral Science.

 Licensed Professional Clinical Counselor Specialization